-Ad - Admittedly, we were not there yet: in Emmendingen and Freudenstadt in the Black Forest in Baden-Württemberg.
-However, if Goethe raves about the city of Emmendingen 200 years ago, then this place is certainly a travel destination that is interesting for us as pleasure travelers.
+Advertisement - Admittedly, we haven't been there yet: short breaks in Emmendingen and Freudenstadt in the Black Forest in Baden-Württemberg we haven't done it yet.
+However, if Goethe raved about the city of Emmendingen 200 years ago, then this place is certainly a travel destination that is interesting for us as pleasure travelers.
 Johann Wolfgang von Goethe was even a guest twice.
-Freudenstadt is in no way inferior to this place in terms of attractiveness, especially when I read about the culinary region in and around this place that it offers culinary delights like good wines, hearty snacks or - my personal highlight - real Black Forest cherries.
+Freudenstadt is in no way inferior to this place in terms of attractiveness, especially when I read about the pleasure region in and around this place, that it offers culinary delicacies such as good, hearty wines snacks or - my personal highlight - real Black Forest cherries.
 Good food, wine and beautiful landscapes are what we are looking for on our travels.
 The two places have a lot more in store.
 These sights make a Black Forest city trip to Emmendingen and Freudenstadt interesting for a weekend trip:

 Tips for a short break in Emmendingen and Freudenstadt

-In the surroundings of Emmendingen you can visit the remains of the former Cistercian monastery Tennenbach, of which only the chapel is left.
-The monastery was dissolved in the course of secularization in the year 1806 after 645 years of monastic activity.
-All buildings and lands were expropriated.
-The monks moved on to other monasteries and only a few of them stayed in the monastery Tennenbach.
-During the Wars of Liberation up to 1500 Bavarian and Austrian soldiers were housed in it and then disintegrated the monastery more and more.
+In the vicinity of Emmendingen you can visit the remains of the former Cistercian monastery Tennenbach, of which only the chapel remains.
+Although the monastery was dissolved in the course of secularization in 1806 after 645 years of monastic activity and all buildings and lands were expropriated, some monks persevered in Tennenbach Monastery while others moved to other monasteries.
+During the wars of liberation up to 1500 Bavarian and Austrian soldiers were housed in the monastery, and after that it fell into disrepair.

-The city of Freudenstadt is especially worth seeing because of the largest marketplace in Germany.
-Almost square, it has side lengths of more than 200 meters and is shared by several streets.
-If you look at him from above, you will see that he is laid out like the board of a mill board game.
-At the end of the 1990 years, the marketplace was redesigned and 50 water fountains were installed, inviting you to relax on the green areas on hot summer days.
-The corners of the square were formerly all occupied with angle hook buildings.
-Today there are only two left: the city church and the building where the police station of the city is located.
+The city of Freudenstadt is especially worth seeing because of the largest market place in Germany.
+Almost square, it has side lengths of more than 200 meters and is divided by several streets.
+If you look at it from above, you can see that it is laid out like the board of a morris board game.
+At the end of the 1990s, the market square was redesigned and 50 fountains were installed, which invite you to relax on the green areas on hot days.
+The corners of the square used to be all occupied by Winkelhaken buildings.
+Today there are only two of them: the town church and the building that houses the town's police station.

-In Freudenstadt, anyone who does not shy away from the descent via 30 meter high steel ladders can descend into the depths of a historic mine and find out what life underground once looked like.
-Those who prefer to visit Freudenstadt and its surroundings from above can do so from the Friedrichsturm on Kienberg.
+In Freudenstadt, anyone who doesn't shy away from descending 30-metre-high steel ladders can descend into the depths of a mine and find out what life underground used to be like.
+Those who prefer to see Freudenstadt and its surroundings from above can do so from the Friedrichsturm on the Kienberg.
 From there you have a good view of the city and the surrounding area.
-Alternatively, during the opening hours of the Town Hall, you can climb the tower and see the city from above.
+Alternatively, during City Hall opening hours, you can climb the tower and see the city from above.

 - Christmas romance in Gengenbach in the Black Forest